Boreas618/boreas618.github.io/posts/monitor.md

 <img src="https://cseweb.ucsd.edu/classes/sp16/cse120-a/applications/ln/monitor_hoare.jpg" alt="img" style="zoom:50%; display: block; margin: auto;" />

-Compared to Mesa Semantics, in the context of Brinch Hansen Semantics, thread B signals on the buffer only after it has left the monitor.
+Compared to Mesa Semantics, in the context of Brinch Hansen Semantics, thread B signals on the buffer only **after it has left the monitor**, after which thread A goes all the way to the waiting spot.
+Meanwhile, in the Mesa Semantics, thread A may have re-enter the monitor after the signal.

 In the context of Hoare Semantics, thread A is immediately brought back to the monitor after thread B signals on the buffer.
 At the same time, B is put into the signal queue to wait for thread A to leave the monitor.